 - 3. Go back to the WordPress Dashboard. - 4.
 In the Dashboard pane, click Settings.
 The General Settings page appears. - 5.
 On the General Settings page, enter the following information. - a.
 In the WordPress address (URL) box, type the public DNS address of your Amazon EC2 instance.
-For example, your URL may look something like this: http://ec2-174-129-142-249.compute-1.amazonaws.com.
-For information about getting your public DNS address of your Amazon EC2 instance, see the "Review your settings and launch the instance" step in the Amazon Elastic Compute Cloud Getting Started Guide. - b.
+For example, your URL may look something like this: http://ec2-174-129-142-249.compute-1.amazonaws.com. - b.
 In the Site address (URL) box, type the same DNS address of your Amazon EC2 instance that you typed in the previous step.

-Amazon Elastic Compute Cloud Microsoft Windows Guide Task 3: Configuring Your WordPress Site
+Task 3: Configuring Your WordPress Site

 - c.
-Click Save Changes at the bottom of the page. - 6.
-Open a browser on a computer other than the EC2 instance hosting WordPress, and, in the web address field, type the public DNS address of your Amazon EC2 instance.
+Click Save Changes at the bottom of the page. - Open a browser on a computer other than the EC2 instance hosting WordPress, and, in the web address field, type the public DNS address of your Amazon EC2 instance.
 Your WordPress site appears.